AbsharHassan/react-r3f-shader-hook/README.md

 - ⚡ Although `EffectComposer` offers a variety of complex custom solutions, this provides a quick and dirty way to enahance your scene

+- 📐 Automatically handles resizing, offering an advantage over using Three.js out-of-the-box, where you would need to worry about handling responsiveness.

 ### Documentation

 The hook accepts any parameters that the `RawShaderMaterial` from [three.js](https://threejs.org/docs/#api/en/materials/RawShaderMaterial) accepts.
 The three you will most commonly deal with are the following: